Bien Hoa Air Base: Capture of Bien Hoa Air Base

 On the morning of 30 April the 18th Division and Marines were ordered to retreat from Long Binh to the west bank of the Đồng Nai river, while the ARVN 81st Rangers held Bien Hoa Air Base and the 3rd Armored held Bien Hoa.
 The 3rd Armored was moving from Bien Hoa to attack PAVN forces when they heard the surrender broadcast of President Dương Văn Minh and BG Khôi halted his advance and disbanded the unit.
 The 81st Rangers had abandoned the base and had moved west of the Đồng Nai river when they heard the surrender broadcast and then marched towards Saigon to surrender to the PAVN.

-VPAF use
+VADAF use

-The VPAF 935th Fighter Regiment equipped with Sukhoi Su-30MK2 is based at Bien Hoa.
+The VADAF 935th Fighter Regiment equipped with Sukhoi Su-30MK2 is based at Bien Hoa.

 In April 2019 it was announced that the United States Agency for International Development was beginning a 10-year US$183 million project to decontaminate the base of Dioxin caused by Agent Orange defoliant stored at the base during the Vietnam War.
 The base was described as the most contaminated site in Vietnam and Dioxin had contaminated the soil and waterways.
+In 2025, this work was impacted by the cuts to USAID, which had been ordered by the Trump administration.